-I am a historian of race, slavery, and identity in the United States, Latin America, and the Atlantic World.
-I recently completed my Ph.D. in history at Rice University.
-I am currently preparing my book manuscript, tentatively titled Black Freedom: Racial Identity and Social Mobility in the African Americas.
+I completed my Ph.D. in history at Rice University in 2016.
+I am currently editing my book manuscript, tentatively titled Black Freedom: Racial Identity and Social Mobility in the African Americas.
 This project, a comparative study of free people of color in the urban Americas, reveals the lived dynamics of freedom for African-descended people, examining the development of racial identity and community among free people of color as they crafted lives and claimed rights during the eighteenth and nineteenth centuries.